List of Farm to Market Roads in Texas (400–499): FM 457

 Farm to Market Road 457 (FM 457) (designated as the Sergeant Joe Parks Jr. Memorial Highway) is located in Matagorda County.
 The road is 27.8 mi long and connects Bay City with the coastline of the Gulf of Mexico, specifically the at Matagorda Peninsula.
 The highway begins at an intersection with SH 35 in the eastern reaches of Bay City and travels east.
 In the area of Caney, it passes near the Bay City Municipal Airport and intersects FM 2540.
 It continues east but begins to curve towards the southeast in Cedar Lane where FM 457 then intersects FM 521.
-After passing Gainesmore, Hawkinsville, and FM 2611 at its western terminus, FM 457 passes through the community of Sargent, crosses the Sargent Swing Bridge, a pontoon-style swing bridge over the Intracoastal Waterway, and ends on the Matagorda Peninsula not far from a beach on the Gulf of Mexico.
+After passing Gainesmore, Hawkinsville, and FM 2611 at its western terminus, FM 457 passes through the community of Sargent, crosses the Intracoastal Waterway, and ends on the Matagorda Peninsula not far from a beach on the Gulf of Mexico.
 The entire highway is also known as the Sergeant Joe Parks, Jr. Memorial Highway.

 The highway was created on June 25, 1945, running from Bay City to Gainesmore.
 On March 20, 1946, the highway was extended to southeast of Sargent bringing the total mileage of the road to 25.8 mi.
 On December 17, 1952, FM 457 was further extended southeast to the Gulf of Mexico taking over what had been State Highway 330.
 SH 330 was a 0.1 mi highway that existed from May 1940 until its absorption by FM 457 and only consisting of the bridge (constructed as a wooden swing bridge at the time) over the Intracoastal Waterway.

-TxDOT is currently in the process of replacing the swing bridge, the last in the entire state, with a fixed concrete span with helix roads on both ends to allow for clearance over the canal.
-The process to begin the replacement began in September 2013 and completion is expected in 2020.
+From 2018 to 2021, TxDOT built a replacement for the old swing bridge over the Intracoastal Waterway between Sargent and Sargent Beach.
+The swing bridge was the last of its kind in the entire state.
+The new corkscrew-style bridge is a fixed concrete span with helix roads on both ends to allow for clearance over the canal and provide uninterrupted access to Sargent Beach.